shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

     - After some troubleshooting, I searched online and found a StackOverflow post detailing a similar issue.
 After applying the fix the animations appeared correctly.
 3. In mobile views when some hero section media queries take effect, some horizontal scrolling was activated, creating unwanted overflow of the hero image, behind the scrollbar.
     - I found the fix for this to be related to my CSS styling.
 I altered the media query to update the hero image to 100% width rather than 100vw width to resolve this.
+4. After deploying the files to Github pages, many links broke and directed to a Github 404 page.
+    - This was easily fixable by slightly changing the links within my HTML code into a format which Github pages was compatible with.
+In all cases, this involved removing a forwardslash from the beginning of the link.
+This also prompted me to add my own 404 page.

 #### Existing bugs
 1. Contact page - Comment box placeholder text is not aligned in line with other input boxes.